CBEP-SoCB/FOCB_OA_sum/Analysis_and_Graphics/FOCB_OA_Data_Analysis.md

 smooths in the GAM (signaled in k=6) is essentially selected here by eye to create a visual balance between simplicity and complexity.
 The default here probably over-fits, as described above.
-We explore the implied GAM (and related GAMM) further in the another R Notebook in the “Analysis” folder.
+We explore the implied GAM (and related GAMM) further in the another R Notebook.

 ``` r
 labs <- c(expression(paste(pCO[2*(cor)], ' (', mu, 'Atm)')), 'pH')